Mikoyan-Gurevich MiG-15: Defection

 Following this example, a total of four Polish MiG-15 pilots defected.
 No military maps showed foreign Baltic coastlines and so Franciszek Jarecki navigated using a basic school atlas, three of the four pilots managed to find the small island of Bornholm while one arrived at the Swedish Coast approximately 80 km North of Bornholm.

-A North Korean pilot, Lieutenant Kenneth H. Rowe (born No Kum-Sok (Note: The name No Kum-Sok follows Korean naming conventions; No is the surname and Kum-Sok is the given name.)) defected at Kimpo Air Base on 21 September 1953.
+On 21 September 1953 North Korean Lieutenant No Kum-Sok (Note: The name No Kum-Sok follows Korean naming conventions; No is the surname and Kum-Sok is the given name.) defected, landing his MiG-15 at Kimpo Air Base.
 After landing he claimed to be unaware of the US$100,000 reward.
 This MiG-15 was minutely inspected and was test flown by several test pilots, including Chuck Yeager.
 Yeager reported in his autobiography the MiG-15 had dangerous handling faults and claimed that during a visit to the USSR, Soviet pilots were incredulous he had dived in it, this supposedly being very hazardous.
 No informed the Americans that spins in the aircraft were considered very dangerous, and that the KPAF instructed pilots to eject if unable to recover from a spin within three turns.
 Remarking on the MiG-15's unforgiving behavior, particularly in the hands of an inexperienced pilot, Yeager characterized it as a "flying booby trap".
 Lieutenant No's aircraft is now on display at the National Museum of the United States Air Force near Dayton, Ohio.